ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

         allocable to the grant or other cost objective (personnel, indirect), and comply with applicable regulations.

-    g.
+    b.
 Procedure:

-        v.
+        i.
 Bills will be opened, reviewed and scanned to electronic form by the Executive Director.

-        vi.
+        ii.
 All goods and services purchased directly for a grant are coded to the appropriate Job Name in the accounting system.
             The bills will be marked by the Executive Director or designee to show job, account, and class to ensure proper coding of costs in the accounting system.

-        vii.
+        iii.
 Bills are entered into the accounting system by the Finance Manager no less than monthly, and a digital copy of the original bill as well as supporting documentation (receipts) if available will be attached thereto.

-        viii.
+        iv.
 Copies of all bills paid will be filed online by the finance department.
 After two years these documents will be archived but they will not be destroyed.
 See the Record Retention Policy for record disposition guidance.